Thursday, October 8, 2009

 Babylon- the capital of Babylonia, an ancient empire of Mesopotamia, was a city on the Euphrates River, in what is now southern Iraq (show students this on a map and have them locate it on a map)

-Read story: "The Tower of Babel" and ask questions from Take Home Sheet that will be sent home today.
+Read story: "The Tower of Babel" and then ask questions

 Introduce activities: What event in history caused God to confuse man’s speech so that we speak many languages?
 (Building the Tower of Babel)